stripe/stripe-go/README.md

 STRIPE_LOG=debug SALESFORCE_LOG=true LOG_LEVEL=DEBUG bundle exec ruby test/...
 ```

 Include debugging tools locally.
-This is done automatically in dev.
+This is done automatically in dev, but you need to manually do this in the prod console.

 ```ruby
 require_relative './test/support/salesforce_debugging.rb'; include StripeForce::Constants; include SalesforceDebugging